ROCK AND DUNGENESS CRAB FISHING

 Best Dungeness Crab Fishing Bait

-the coast, and some bait shops, you may get lucky and they will sell you a large salmon carcass fairly
+coast, and some bait shops, you may get lucky and they will sell you a large salmon carcass fairly cheap.

-cheap.
-Another thing you can do is throughout the months, keep the raw parts of chicken that you cut
+Another thing you can do is throughout the months, keep the raw parts of chicken that you cut off during

-off during your normal meal preparation and freeze it to be used later for crab fishing.
-You can buy
+your normal meal preparation and freeze it to be used later for crab fishing.

-chicken parts like necks, in the bargain bin at the grocery store when it’s on the verge of expiring at a
+You can buy chicken parts like necks, in the bargain bin at the grocery store when it’s on the verge of expiring

 even the carcass to use as really great crab bait as well.
 Be sure to check the most updated version of the